-We know you look for the best value: SVC is definitely an affordable option.
+We know you look for the best value: SVC is an affordable option.
 Our tuition is lower than tuition at a four-year college or university, resulting in a real savings to you.
 If you find that you need financial assistance, scholarships, loans, and grants may be available to you.
-Find out more about Financial Aid in this catalog, see chapter 4.
+Find out more about Financial Aid & Scholarships in this catalog.